-If you have any questions about this report or concerning your water utility, please contact Tim A. Warner, Project Manager, at the Isabella County Building c/o Drain Commissioner=s Office, Room 140, 200 N. Main St., Mt.
-Pleasant, MI 48858, (989) 772-0911, ext.
-247. We want our valued customers to be informed about their water utility.
+If you have any questions about this report or concerning your water utility, please contact Tim A. Warner, Project Manager, at the Isabella County Building c/o Drain Commissioner's Office, Room 140, 200 N. Main St., Mt.
+Pleasant, MI.
+48858, Ph.
+(989) 317-4072.
+We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled Board of Public Works meetings.
 They are held on the fourth Thursday of every month at 4:30 p.m. in the Isabella County Building.
 The Isabella County Building is located at 200 N. Main St., Mt.
 Pleasant, MI 48858.

-The Isabella County Water Supply System No. 1 (Lake Isabella) routinely monitors for contaminants in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st, 2011 to December 31st, 2011.
+The Isabella County Water Supply System No. 1 (Lake Isabella) system routinely monitors for contaminants in your drinking water according to Federal and State laws.
+The tables shown on the following pages show the results of our monitoring for the period of January 1st, 2016 to December 31st, 2016.
 Drinking water, including bottled drinking water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (1-800-426-4791).